tokamak-network/ZKDIPs/ZKDIPs/zkdip-1.md

 - Send a message back to the ZKDIP author with the next step.

-Many ZKDIPs are written and maintained by developers with write access to the Ethereum codebase.
+Many ZKDIPs are written and maintained by developers with write access to the zk-dex codebase.
 The ZKDIP editors monitor ZKDIP changes, and correct any structure, grammar, spelling, or markup mistakes we see.

 The editors don't pass judgment on ZKDIPs.
 We merely do the administrative & editorial part.

+## Alternative Language

+Anybody can submit issues ZKDIP in alternative language other than English, but PR should be in English.

 ## History